EU imposes punitive duties to prevent Chinese ceramics dumping

 Chinese producers will be subject to tariffs of between 13.1 and 36.1 percent from Thursday, according to a publication in the EU's official journal.
 Such tariffs are normally valid for five years, but can be extended.

-Ceramic tableware and kitchenware imports from China totaled 728 million euros ($944.8 million) in 2011, according to the European Commission, which is investigating 31 dumping and subsidies cases, 18 of them involving China.
+Ceramic tableware and kitchenware imports from China totalled 728 million euros in 2011, according to the European Commission, which is investigating 31 dumping and subsidies cases, 18 of them involving China.

 The Commission launched its largest case last September over the alleged dumping by Chinese producers of 21 billion euros of solar panels and components, and said on Wednesday it was ready to launch an investigation into Chinese imports of mobile telecoms equipment. <ID:L6N0DW2R2>